-“Holy Shit” said Olivia
+“Holy shit” said Olivia

-“I put some of these samples in the dark room last night on a mixed food source medium, as a control.
+“I put these samples in the dark room last night on a mixed food source medium, as a control.
 They’ve grown almost as much as the ones in the ECG chamber.
 How can this be possible?
 It’s phytoplankton, right?
 It needs light”.

-“Wait a second” said Olivia, as she approached his bench.
+“Wait a minute” said Olivia, as she approached his bench.
 “What about all those unusual genes you couldn’t exactly identify the other day?
 We know this thing is a variant right, what if it has an altered metabolism?
 What if it can switch to a different food source at night?
 This would explain how it has been growing so insanely”.

 “Have you been reading The Veil again Olivia?”
-Michael smirked, raising both eyebrows
+Michael smirked, raising both eyebrows.

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books